Battle of Budaörs: Battle

 The governmental forces were mainly formed by university students recruited rapidly by Gyula Gömbös the day before.
 This was a desperate decision from Gömbös, as he couldn't rely neither on the hesitating army, nor on any paramilitary units, and even his personal group, the MOVE refused to fight.
 While being strongly motivated, the students had no commanders, therefore they had to organize themselves on their own.

 The first fight took place on the field called Törökugrató (Turk Jumper).
 The troops of Ostenburg-Moravek encountered 80 medical students, who opened fire on the incoming train.
 The soldiers on the train quickly occupied the field, but not knowing that the only opposing forces were students, the attack stopped, waiting for further command from Charles.
 However, he didn't wanted any bloodshed, therefore he waited and attended a holy mass in Bicske, waiting for Lt.
 General Hegedűs with the news, in the faith that the city is free for him to go.

 Charles' hesitation was fatal.
 The government managed to bring reinforcements.
 The first troops appeared at 11 am, who got a rousing speech from Horthy himself.
 They started a counterattack at afternoon, and they managed to reconquer the Törökugrató field.

 Following these events, both parties agreed in a ceasefire, but the happenings before already shown which party is more decided.
 Charles' soldiers started to desert, while Horthy continued uniting his troops.
 Next morning, negotiations were started, but Charles denied to resign voluntarily, therefore the parties reopened fire.
 Hearing about this, Charles ordered retreat, but the troops of Ostenburg-Moravek were surrounded and captured.

 The governmental forces officially had 19 deaths and 62 injured.
 The loyalist casualties are unknown: the victims were buried in unmarked graves.

 Aftermath

-The defeat had serious consequences for Charles: his supporters didn't trusted him anymore.
+The defeat had serious consequences for Charles: his supporters did not trusted him anymore.
 The soldiers of the western counties oathed to Horthy again, and prevented Charles from leaving the country.
 He was arrested, and led to the Tihany Abbey.
 However, the closing of the case couldn't wait anymore: Edvard Beneš wanted to use the failed coup for his anti-Hungarian campaign.
 He tried to start a second occupation against Hungary with the Little Entente: his plans surprisingly were supported solely by Yugoslavia, while Romania remained steady over the case.

 This campaign forced the government to get rid of Charles as soon as possible.
 The Entente made the island of Madeira as his place of residence.
-He died there on April 1, 1922 in the Spanish flu.
+He died there on 1 April 1922 from the Spanish flu.

 The student troops later formed the Turul Alliance, which became Hungary's largest student organization in five years.